scottjad/slice/README.markdown

 having all the code for a slice of a webpage in one place.
 Some of my css was in css.clj and my scriptjure in javascript.clj and my html throughout my app.
-I really wanted to have my html, css, and js for a given widget right next to each other so they could more easily be composed and reused.
+I really wanted to have my html, css, and js for a given widget right next to each other so they could more easily be composed, reused, modified, and tested.

 ## Usage